rieckpil/progmot/content/post/writing-a-book-remotely.md

 That's the most important takeaway.
 Find people you enjoy working with and from whom you can learn.

-It's a side project, enjoy the experience, and learn as much as you can.
+It's a side-project, enjoy the experience, and learn as much as you can.
 It's your spare time.
 If it feels like a job, don't do it.

 Don't expect to become rich by writing a book but instead, use this opportunity to establish a brand in your niche or use it as a way of establishing credibility and authority.
 I'm fairly certain co-authoring an ebook is more relevant than any basic certification for a specific topic.